eigr/spawn/README.md

 "A mathematical model of concurrent computation that treats actor as the universal primitive of concurrent computation.
 In response to a message it receives, an actor can: [make local decisions, create more actors, send more messages, and determine how to respond to the next message received](https://www.youtube.com/watch?v=7erJ1DV_Tlo&t=22s).
 Actors may modify their own private state, but can only affect each other indirectly through messaging (removing the need for lock-based synchronization).

-The actor model originated in 1973.
+The actor model originated in [1973](https://www.ijcai.org/Proceedings/73/Papers/027B.pdf).
 It has been used both as a framework for a theoretical understanding of computation and as the theoretical basis for several practical implementations of concurrent systems."

-The Actor Model was proposed by Carl Hewitt and is inspired, according to him, by several characteristics of the physical world.
+The Actor Model was proposed by Carl Hewitt, Peter Bishop, and Richard Steiger and is inspired, according to him, by several characteristics of the physical world.
 Although it emerged in the 70s of the last century, only in the last two decades of our century has this model gained strength in the software engineering communities due to the massive amount of existing data and the performance and distribution requirements of the most current applications.

 For more information about the Actor Model, see the following links: